Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In addition this allows extension to codecs like [=HEVC=] and
 timed metadata ingest of subtitle and timed text streams.
 The workflow ingesting multiple media ingest streams with
 fragmented MPEG-4 ingest is illustrated in Diagram 7.
+Discussions on the early development have been documented [=fmp4git=].

  <pre>